Aaron S. Edlin

 Edlin is a prominent authority on antitrust, contract remedies, and law and economics.
 He has led numerous seminars and workshops at various universities and institutions, including Harvard, Princeton, Stanford, University of Chicago and Yale.
 He has participated in and presented papers at many national and international conferences.

-Edlin served on the American Law and Economics Association's board of directors from 2000 to 2003.
+Edlin served on the American Law and Economics Association's board of directors from 2000 to 2003 and again from 2013-2016.
+He is also a Director of the Antitrust Section of the American Association of Law Schools, 2013-2016.
 He is a founding editor of The Economists' Voice and The B. E. Journal in Economic Analysis & Policy, and has been an associate editor of the Journal of Law, Economics and Organizations and the Journal of Industrial Economics.

 Edlin joined the California State Bar in 1994.
 He graduated summa cum laude from Princeton University and received the Herrick Prize for Best Thesis in the Woodrow Wilson School.